 There are some other causes of breathlessness in pregnancy which need your doctor's help; some of them are serious.
 Therefore, if you are severely breathless, you should see your doctor urgently.

 What other causes of breathlessness are there in pregnancy?

 The most common of these are:

-Asthma (which you would normally already know you have, but which can get worse in pregnancy).
+- Asthma (which you would normally already know you have but which can become worse in pregnancy).

-Anaemia - when the iron levels in the blood have fallen and the blood can therefore carry less oxygen.
+- Anaemia - in which the iron levels in the blood have fallen and the blood can therefore carry less oxygen.
 If anaemia is severe then this can significantly reduce the amount of oxygen carried to the brain.
 You then have to take more breaths to make up for it.
 This can be enough to make you feel breathless.

 How do I deal with mild but troublesome symptoms of breathlessness in pregnancy?

 - Taking it easy, resting and trying to relax will make the symptoms subside.

 - If you are over-breathing then see your doctor for advice about breathing exercises.

 - Gentle exercise like a walk can also help.
 This will also improve your sleep and make you feel more fit and less tired, both of which help indirectly.